jwnwilson/django_react_redux_webapp/README.md

 ## To Do

+- Remove jquery global dependancy or injest into tests
 - Add tests for FE and BE
 - Resize images to sensible sizes
 - Add service worker job for API page calls